macho-catt/100-days-of-code/log.md

 **Today's Progress**: Opened a PR for a gh-action

 **Thoughts:** I finished the issue I was working on yesterday regarding implementing a gh action.
 Testing it was painful since I had to do multiple commits + creation of new issues on my fork.
-I saw a tool called nektos that supposedly lets you run and test gh actions locally, so I might look in to that.
+I saw a tool called act (repo from nektos) that supposedly lets you run and test gh actions locally, so I might look in to that.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**